emorice/galp/README.md

-needs to issue ssh commands, transfer files or submit slurm scripts, this is all done at python level, which allows more flexible and interactive management of resources and tasks, and, most importantly, a unified interface to heterogeneous compute nodes (inside/outside of a cluster, etc)
+needs to issue ssh commands, transfer files or submit slurm scripts, this is all done at python level, which allows more flexible and interactive management of resources and tasks, and, most importantly, a unified interface to heterogeneous compute nodes (inside/outside of a cluster, etc).

 How is this repo organized ?
 ----------------------------

- * `requirements.txt`: python dependencies for the top client
- * `requirements/`: various subsets of dependencies that needs to be present on the workers, but can be different from the top client (e.g. workers never need a jupyter server, though this is not a good example since we usually work in containers with jupyter preinstalled)
+ * `requirements/`: various subsets of dependencies that are required:
+	* `runtime.txt`: on all hosts/containers that are part of the distributed system,
+	* `dev.txt`: (includes runtime): on hosts that run test and debug code
  * `scripts/` contains various startup procedures.
 As a rule, they are meant to be run from the repo root.
  * `config`: what it says